risingwavelabs/risingwave-data-talks-workshop-2024-03-04/workshop.md

     LIMIT 10;
 ```

-Next, we can create a temporal filter to get the counts of the pickups from each zone in the last 1 hour.
+Next, we can create a temporal filter to get the counts of the pickups from each zone in the last 5 minutes.

 That has the form:
 ```sql